allabouttps/Design-Development-of-Rover-Robotic-Arm/README.md

 ## 📖 Overview

-The Rover Robotic Arm is a system that combines a moving rover with a robotic arm.
+The Rover Robotic Arm combines a mobile rover with a robotic arm.
 The rover can move in different directions, and the arm is used to pick and place objects.

-The ESP32 is used as the main controller to control both the movement and the arm.
-The system works on Wi-Fi, so it can be controlled wirelessly using a web interface.
+The ESP32 acts as the main controller, managing both movement and arm operations.
+The system works over Wi-Fi and is controlled through a web interface.

-Overall, the project is designed to perform pick-place, record-play, movement and object handling in a simple and efficient way.
+Overall, the project is designed for simple and efficient movement and object handling.

 ---